kasparsj/vosc/README.md

 # osc_vj
-OSC VJing software built on openFrameworks
+OSC VJing software built on openFrameworks.
+This is work in progress!
 # Command overview

 ## Setup